Double Feature Now Playing!

 The next day, the winds had scoured the snow and we spent most of the day hanging around camp and hiking short laps just above.
 Toward the end of the day, we headed out to see if we might find some soft stuff.
 We had a nice “walk,” but eventually decided that the winds were too cold and the snow was too scoured to make it worth going further.
 We headed home to enjoy our last night, feasting and imbibing with the group in the high alpine.

-Mike Douglass has been cranking out some brilliant productions for his Salomon Freeski TV program.
+Mike Douglas has been cranking out some brilliant productions for his Salomon Freeski TV program.
 Here he and Kaj Zackrisson travel the Alps by train shredding pow the entire way.
-Douglass received help on the project from Sweetgrass Productions Nick Waggoner and Tahoe to Socal transplant Ben Mullin.
+Douglas received help on the project from Sweetgrass Productions Nick Waggoner and Tahoe to Socal transplant Ben Mullin.

 The US Alpine National Championship ski races were held at Squaw Valley last week and weekend.
 A soggy Wednesday gave way to a glorious bluebird raceday on Thursday.
 Conditions stayed perfect throughout the weekend with cold overnight temps for a good hard freeze on the course and perfect daytime weather for spectating.
 Hometown homegirl Julia Mancuso won a record 16th US Championship Title in giant slalom.
 Travis Ganong of Squaw Valley won the men’s super G. The weekend kicked off with skydivers and live music on the KT Sundeck Friday afternoon.
 Squaw Valley last hosted the Alpine Nationals in 2002.